Skip to main content

 Kiwi Conservation Club

-Visit the Kiwi Conservation Club website for more information.
+Visit Kiwi Conservation Club for more information.

-Motutapu Outdoor Education Camp
+Motutapu Outdoor Education Camp (MOEC)

-Pest Free Kaipātiki is a restoration society that offers multiple ways for residents, schools and businesses to get involved.
+Pest-free Kaipātiki is a restoration society that offers multiple ways for residents, schools and businesses to get involved.

-Visit the Pest Free Kaipātiki website for more information.
+Visit Pest-free Kaipātiki for more information.

 Sea Cleaners

-Visit the Sea Cleaners website for more information.
+Visit Sea Cleaners for more information.

 Sustainable Coastlines